How to Define Leadership

 Now, realising and releasing the potential of others requires courage.
 Courage on the part of the leader and the led.
 You’ll find many hiring managers worry about minimising the risk of failure.
 And so, risk management takes precedence over leadership.
 On the flip side, real leaders see risk in a more positive light.

-Leadership requires courage.
+Leadership requires confidence.
 Great leaders aren’t afraid of giving people new chances.
 And they also work to create an environment that allows others to be courageous.
 They engage, support and work with their followers to take up new challenges, build new skills, and unlock hidden talents.

 Great leadership involves coaching and nurturing followers.
 The more you invest in supporting others, the more they will grow.
 So, great leaders share advice and knowledge freely and prioritise the wellbeing of their followers.